jmichaelb/LocalBasisFunction/Python/lbftd/README.md

     Dependencies (including nested dependencies) will be handled by the reqDerivs and reqTDV parameters.
     See statevars functions _addTDVDependencies and expandTDVspec, as well as evalGibbs.getDerivatives, for detail.
 - Update this README with the name of the measure *and its units*.
-    Be sure to add it to the correct section of the comments (PT vs PTX spline, other parameters required, etc) or create a new section if one is warranted.
+    Be sure to add it to the correct section of the comments (PT vs PTM spline, other parameters required, etc) or create a new section if one is warranted.
 - Add tests to make sure that the TDV spec still expands properly and that the values are calculated correctly.
     The latter may require recalculating a spline in MatLab and comparing it with the output from that platform.